TITLE 20 ENVIRONMENTAL PROTECTION

 C. Pocket dosimeters, or electronic personal dosimeters, must be checked at periods not to exceed 12 months for correct response to radiation.
 Acceptable dosimeters must read within plus or minus 20 percent of the true radiation exposure.
 Records shall be maintained in accordance with paragraph (1) of Subsection H of 20.3.5.15 NMAC.

-D. If an individual's pocket dosimeter is found to be off-scale, or if his or her electronic personal dosimeter reads greater than two millisieverts (200 millirems), and the possibility of radiation exposure cannot be ruled out as the cause, the individual's NVLAP certified dosimeter must be sent for processing within 24 hours.
-In addition, the individual may not resume work associated with radiation use until a determination of the individual's radiation exposure has been made.
+D. If an individual's pocket chamber is found to be off-scale, or if his or her electronic personal dosimeter reads greater than two millisieverts (200 millirems), and the possibility of radiation exposure cannot be ruled out as the cause, the individual's personnel dosimeter must be sent for processing within 24 hours.
+In addition, the individual may not resume work associated with licensed material use until a determination of the individual's radiation dose has been made.
 This determination must be made by the RSO or the RSO's designee.
 The results of this determination shall be documented.
-The documents shall be maintained in accordance with paragraph (4) of Subsection H of 20.3.5.15 NMAC.
+The documents shall be maintained in accordance with Subsection H of 20.3.5.15 NMAC.

-E. If a NVLAP certified dosimeter is lost or damaged, the worker shall cease work immediately until a replacement dosimeter is provided and the exposure is calculated for the time period from issuance to loss or damage of the dosimeter.
+E. If a personnel dosimeter that is required by Subsection A of 20.3.5.15 NMAC is lost or damaged, the worker shall cease work immediately until a replacement dosimeter is provided and the exposure is calculated for the time period from issuance to loss or damage of the dosimeter.
 The results of the calculated exposure and the time period for which the dosimeter was lost or damaged shall be documented.
 The documents shall be maintained in accordance with paragraph (4) of Subsection H of 20.3.5.15 NMAC.

-F. Reports received from dosimetry processors shall be maintained in accordance with paragraph (3) of Subsection H of 20.3.5.15 NMAC.
+F. Dosimetry results shall be maintained in accordance with paragraph (3) of Subsection H of 20.3.5.15 NMAC.

 G. Each alarm ratemeter must--